jobergner/backent-cli/README.md

 - (sm.finish() dont know if really needed)
 - create neat CLI with actions like 'register actions' (looks for file with action_ prefix), 'generate from config'

+### validating input:
+the original idea was to let the user configure the state inside a go file.
+However there are a few problems:
+- the user would have to keep a file with type declarations somewhere outside or clutter their code base with types
+- using go would allow/suggest too much freedom
+- gives wrong idea about how the data works better alternative would be to let the user define their state inside a yaml file with strict rules and validation. make use of https://github.com/Java-Jonas/yamltostruct, maybe fork or copy/paste usable code. additional restirctions:
+- no named types
+- only basic/self defined types and slices of them

 ### testing
 - with decltostring
 - some files will just be copy/pasted as they will always be the same